MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-HostedContentFilterPolicy.md

 - MoveToJmf: Deliver the message to the recipient's mailbox, and move the message to the Junk Email folder.
 The message is only moved if the junk email rule is enabled on the mailbox (it's enabled by default).
 For more information, see [Configure junk email settings on Exchange Online mailboxes](https://docs.microsoft.com/microsoft-365/security/office-365-security/configure-junk-email-settings-on-exo-mailboxes).

-- Quarantine: Move the message to the quarantine.
-This is the default value.
-The quarantined message is available to the intended recipients (as of April, 2020) and admins.
+- Quarantine: Move the message to quarantine.
+By default, messages that are quarantined as phishing are available to admins and (as of April 2020) the intended recipients.
+Or, you can use the PhishQuarantineTag parameter to specify what end-users are allowed to do on quarantined messages.

 - Redirect: Redirect the message to the recipients specified by the RedirectToRecipients parameter.